Psychiatry and Behavioral Health

 - Ongoing monitoring: Continuous performance evaluation required after deployment

-For current guidance: AMA AI Principles
+For current guidance: AMA Augmented Intelligence in Medicine

 American Academy of Child and Adolescent Psychiatry (AACAP)